 10. Include your company social media profiles

-Sometimes your customers want to find out how to contact you, but sometimes they are more curious about you and your organization.
+Sometimes your customers just want your contact information, but at other times they are more curious about you and your organization.
 They may have already looked at your website and gotten the buttoned up PR version of who you are and what you do, and now they want to know your personality.
 What are they like when they have fun?
 What kinds of causes do they support?
 What are they like in real life?
 Social accounts are much better at communicating this with your customers than your website.
 So point your customers to them in your email signature.
 It’s a great jumping off point and can create conversation talking points that your customers may bring up to you on the phone at a later time.

-So now you know everything you need to go create a great looking signature that will impress your clients and bring the professionalism of your organization up a notch.
-If you need a way to make a signature, we may be biased, but we think signature.email is the best.
+So now you know everything you need to go create a great looking signature that will impress your clients and bring the professionalism of your business up a notch.
+Check out this article if you are looking for some additional email signature design inspiration If you need a way to make a signature, we may be biased, but we think signature.email is the best.
 Try it out today!